maxchampoux/fx4biz-rest/README.md

 ### Authentication Services ###

-You authenticate to the FX4BIZ API by providing one of your API keys in the request.
-You can have multiple APPI keys active at one time.
-Your API keys carry many privileges, so be sure to keep them secret!
+``You authenticate to the FX4BIZ API by providing one of your API keys in the request.
+You can have multiple API keys active at one time.
+Your API keys carry many privileges, so be sure to keep them secret!``

 Authentication to the API occurs via [HTTP Basic Auth.](http://en.wikipedia.org/wiki/Representational_state_transfer).
 Provide your API key as the basic auth username.
 You do not need to provide a password.